 Google Middle East marked on Wednesday what would have been the 75th birthday of the late Egyptian actor Nour El-Sherif, who passed away in 2015, with a special doodle.

-The doodle was created by guest artist Ahmad Thabit.
+The doodle was illustrated by Cairo-based guest artist Maged El Sokkary.

 For more arts and culture news and updates, follow Ahram Online Arts and Culture on Twitter at @AhramOnlineArts and on Facebook at Ahram Online: Arts & Culture